contour-terminal/contour/docs/configuration/profiles.md

 ```

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `environment`
-`environment`: configuration option allows you to define environment variables that will be passed to the shell when the terminal is started.
+configuration option allows you to define environment variables that will be passed to the shell when the terminal is started.
 Environment variables are used to customize the behavior and configuration of programs running in the terminal.
 ``` yaml
 profiles:
   profile_name: